uc-cdis/gen3-user-data-library/docs/remaining_work.md

    -> referring to make_db req or 500
     - specifically, is there a way to abstract all the exceptions we throw so they're not in the way of all our code?
-- if use passes invalid data, throw instead of creating default empty list
-- abstract validation step on all endpoints (e.g. MAX ITEM/MAX LISTS)

 ## Needs Implemented